hipe/tmx/human/doc/issues/043-contextualization.md

   • it has a [#fi-007] session interface.

-  • it is or will probably be [#sl-023] dup-mutate compatible.
+  • it is [#sl-023] dup-mutate compatible.

 in one form of usage, this amounts to a map function of [#ca-001]
 emissions:

-  • the session has (in effect) a reader method that results in an emission handler.
+  • the session has a method that produces an emission handler.
+    (`to_emission_handler`, cross-referenced to here.)

   • the session can be constructed with and/or has a writer for an emission handler.